 - Mastery of a particular applied or engineering field and how mathematics is used in that field.

 - Readiness for a variety of career options following graduation, including, but not limited to graduate study in applied mathematics, engineering, medicine, as well as professional careers in consulting, business & finance, and technology.

 The Tandon B.S. in Mathematics program is designed to provide a student with the knowledge and skills needed to both start a career in a mathematically-oriented field and adapt easily to changes in both the field and one’s career directions.
 The program has the following components:

 - A core set of required fundamental mathematics courses

 - A cohesive set of courses that focus on a particular field of engineering or applied science.
 The student works together with their advisor to choose these courses appropriately.

 Students must complete 121 credits, as defined below, to graduate from the NYU Tandon School of Engineering with a Bachelor of Science in Mathematics.
+Please be aware that due to the merger of the Tandon Mathematics Department with the Courant Institute of Mathematical Sciences, some math courses have changed from 3 credits to 4 credits.
+However, this does not change the required math courses for the degree.
 Please note that the curriculum that follows applies to students who begin classes in the Fall of 2017 or later.
 For students who enter the NYU Tandon School of Engineering prior to that date, please review the curriculum and typical course schedule for students entering prior to Fall 2017 .

 The NYU Tandon School of Engineering also offers a Physics and Mathematics, B.S. which is a dual major in both subjects.